iGEM-HUST-China/HUST-China-2025/wiki/model.md

 Together, these multi-layered analyses converge on the conclusion that aromatic extension of the **SKL** motif enhances recognition, increases buried surface area, and stabilizes peptide–enzyme interactions through stronger packing and electrostatics, providing a mechanistic rationale for its superior docking performance.

-# IV.
-Limitations and Future Perspectives
+# 1.3 Limitations and Future Perspectives

 Despite providing valuable insights into peptide–enzyme recognition, this study has several limitations.